 - The MD's base pay for the year ended 30 June 2021 was the same as for the previous year. - There were no increases in the base pay of the other KMP, including NEDs, during the year ended 30 June 2021. - During the year, long-term incentive performance conditions were tested as at 30 June 2020 in respect to the performance over the three years ended on that date resulting in the partial vesting of performance rights.
 The exercise of any vested performance rights was met by way of ordinary shares acquired on market during the 2021 financial year. - Short-term incentives will be paid to KMP in respect of the year ended 30 June 2021, following a positive assessment of the individual KMP's performance against a balanced scorecard, which includes consideration of Group financial and strategic targets.
-The MD was entitled to 100% of his short-term incentive entitlement, however the Remuneration Committee and the Board, in agreement with the MD, applied discretion to reduce the MD's entitlement to 80%. - In response to COVID-19: - reduction of fixed salaries for the last two months of FY20, which extended to 31 July 2020; and - July 2020.
+The MD was entitled to 100% of his short-term incentive entitlement, however the Remuneration Committee and the Board, in agreement with the MD, applied discretion to reduce the MD's entitlement to 80%. - In response to COVID-19: - all members of the Leadership Team, as well as other members of senior management, took a voluntary 20% reduction of fixed salaries for the last two months of FY20, which extended to 31 July 2020; and - o all NEDs took a voluntary 20% reduction of Directors' fees for the last two months of FY20, which extended to 31 July 2020.